Policies for Communications of the Association for Information Systems

 Electronic Publication

 Both journals will be delivered to subscribers electronically.
-There will be no paper copy!
-The entire publication process from submission, through review, revision, and final edit will be electronic.
+There is no paper copy.
+The entire publication process from submission, through review, revision, and final edit is electronic.
 Electronic publication has a number of implications:

-- The cycle from submission to delivery will be shortened.
+1. 1.
+The cycle from submission to delivery is shortened.
 Every effort will be made to ensure that reviews are submitted in a timely manner; once an article has been accepted for publication, there will be no need to wait for the next available issue after such and such a number of publication cycles.
 Given the nature of the delivery system, articles will be delivered to subscribers immediately when they become available.
-The numbering system will be Vol. X (year), No. y.
-For example, the third article in 1999 will be Volume 1 (1999), No. 3
+The numbering system for the Communications of the Association for Information Systems is Vol. X (year), No. y.
+For example, the third article in 2000 was Volume 2 (2000), No. 3

 Editorial Board

-There is a Senior Editorial Board for AIS Publications and an editorial board for each journal.
-The editorial board membership is accessible at this location.
+There is a Senior Editorial Board for AIS Publications as well as an editorial board for each journal.
+The editorial board membership for the Communications of the Association for Information Systems is accessible here.

 Archiving